georgedashen/ANGSD_final/data/README.md

 norm_DEG_S.csv: all max normalized data for sensitive cells TCGs, before reunion of both R set and S set.
 Generated originally from DESeq sizefactor re-scaling.

 rlog.csv: Count matrx generated from DESeq rlog function for initial PCA, cluster and heatmap analysis.
 Not involved in further TCGs selection and analysis steps.

+symbols.csv: Ensembl_ID and HGNC symbols for all genes from featureCounts